stolostron/multicluster-global-hub/doc/troubleshooting.md

     oc adm must-gather --image=quay.io/stolostron/must-gather:SNAPSHOTNAME
     ```

-    If you want to check your regional hub clusters, run the `must-gather` command on those clusters.
+    If you want to check your managed hub clusters, run the `must-gather` command on those clusters.

 3. Optional: If you need the results to be saved in a named directory, run the following command instead of the one in step 2:
     ```